-a.
-Abandoned vehicles and shipping container inside perimeter.

-Long term mitigation- The airport will make a strong policy of not allowing any unnecessary or unused vehicles or containers to be stored inside perimeter fence.

-Interim mitigation- A annual survey will be conducted to determine which vehicles are still in service and the abandoned vehicle (RFFS) and shipping container will be removed from inside the perimeter fence.
+- 5.7.3.1 Abandoned vehicles and shipping container inside perimeter. - 5.7.3.2 Long term mitigation - a) The airport will make a strong policy of not allowing any unnecessary or unused vehicles or containers to be stored inside perimeter fence. - 5.7.3.3 Interim mitigation - a) An annual survey will be conducted to determine which vehicles are still in service and the abandoned vehicle (RFFS) and shipping container will be removed from inside the perimeter fence.